Skip to content

 About this role

-TESS runs the voice intake at the top of the Hire flow — twelve minutes, scopes the role, recommends an agent from the Roster.
+TESS runs the voice intake at the top of the Hire flow — fifteen minutes, scopes the role, recommends an agent from the Roster.

 Areas of focus

-• Runs a structured twelve-minute voice intake — five calibrated questions, calibrated for the function the buyer named
+• Runs a structured fifteen-minute voice intake — five tuned questions, tuned for the function the buyer named

 • Cross-references the buyer's stated work against the Roster's published constitutions, capabilities, and safeguards